The fractional Schr\"odinger equation on compact manifolds: Global controllability results: Introduction

 Considering compact Riemannian manifolds of dimension $d \geq 3$, Strichartz estimates does not yield uniform well posedness result at the energy level for the NLS equation, property which seems to be very important to prove controllability results.
-In this way, Burq \textit{et al.} in two works \cite{Burq1,Burq2} managed to introduce the Bourgain spaces $X^{s, b}$ on certain manifolds where the bilinear Strichartz estimates can be showed and, consequently, they get the uniform well-posedness for the NLS equation.
-Taking advantage of these results, Laurent \cite{Laurent-siam} proved that the (GCC) is sufficient to prove the exact controllability for the NLS in the $X^{s, b}$ spaces on three-dimensional Riemannian compact manifolds.
+In this way, Burq \textit{et al.} in two works \cite{Burq1,Burq2} managed to introduce the Bourgain spaces $X^{s, b}$ on certain manifolds without boundary where the bilinear Strichartz estimates can be showed and, consequently, they get the uniform well-posedness for the NLS equation.
+Taking advantage of these results, Laurent \cite{Laurent-siam} proved that (GCC) is sufficient to prove the exact controllability for the NLS in $X^{s, b}$ spaces on three-dimensional Riemannian compact manifolds.
 Similarly of this work, we mention \cite{RoZha} and \cite{Laurent-esaim} where controllability results were studied for the NLS in euclidean and periodic domains, respectively, relying on the properties of the Bourgain spaces.
-Finally, observe that in the following three works \cite{Burq3,Jaffard,KoLo} the authors showed that (GCC) is sufficient but not necessary to prove controllability results to the NLS equation.
+Finally, observe that in the following three works \cite{Burq3,Jaffard,KoLo} the authors showed that although (GCC) is sufficient to get controllability results to the NLS equation, it is not necessary.